Job Title: PERSONAL CARE ATTENDANT (PCA) SKILLS TRAINER

 - Ability to manage time effectively and carry out projects independently, within a team setting.

-- Ability to travel and access consumers’ residences to conduct initial intake and PCA skills training.
+- Ability to travel and access consumers’ residences (some of which may not be accessible) to conduct initial intake and PCA skills training.

 - Ability to communicate in a 2nd language used by BCIL PCA consumers (Spanish, Haitian Creole, Cape Verdean Creole, Vietnamese, other) a plus.